jay-b-harlow/P2-vscode-extensions/spin2/INSTALL.md

     ```bash
     vsce package
     ```

+    **NOTE**: the package version number is specified in package.json.
+Modify the version number before packaging!

-    This should generate a `swmf-grammar-?.?.?.vsix` file in the current directory.
+    This should generate a `spin2-?.?.?.vsix` file in the current directory.

 5. Manually install the extension in VS Code (you may want to replace the wildcards in the version number)

     ```bash